nest/nest-simulator/doc/installation/index.rst

 Standard installation
 ---------------------

-**These installation instructions should work for most users, who do not need custom configurations for their systems.
-If you want to compile NEST from source, see section** :ref:`advanced_install`.
+These installation instructions should work for most users who do not need custom configurations for their systems.
+If you want to compile NEST from source, check the :ref:`advanced_install` section and :doc:`install_options`.

 .. tabs::